Dear Midwest Members,

-- Attend the annual Midwest ASAS/ADSA Meeting; plan, advertise, and implement ASAS/ADSA graduate student activities at the Midwest Meeting, such as the breakfast & learn and social.
+- Attend Midwest ASAS/ADSA Meeting; plan, advertise, and implement ASAS/ADSA graduate student activities at the Midwest Meeting such as the breakfast & learn and social

 - Time commitment varies during the year from 1 to 10 hours per month depending on proximity to the Midwest Meeting.

 - Graduate Directors must be graduate students or post-docs during the duration of their term.
-While two years is a significant commitment, participation should not interfere with progress toward your degree.
+While two years is a significant commitment, participation should not interfere with progress towards your degree.

-- Nominations by the student applicant can be sent to Michaela Trudeau (firstname.lastname@example.org) and should include a CV and a letter of intent, not to exceed 500 words.
+- Nominations by the student applicant can be sent to Ashley Conway (firstname.lastname@example.org)and should include a CV and a letter of intent, not to exceed 500 words.
 The letter of intent should describe why you would like to serve as Graduate Director and what goals you have to assist in the educational and professional development of fellow animal science students.

 - A committee will choose two candidates to be finalists.

 - Finalists will be asked to submit a short biography and vision statement.
 Elections are open to all Midwest ASAS members and will take place in early-December.

 - Finalists will be notified of election results in late Januaryand, the new Graduate Director will begin his/her term at the completion of Midwest Meeting in March.